Hey, hard-working creative. Want more time to make art and write books without all that pressure and stress?

 - You’ve combed through just about every blog/article/book on time-management to try to eek out a few extra minutes here and there to make the stuff you really want to make.

 - You’ve spent way too much time on social media analyzing what your writer/artist friends are up to and how in the hell they have time to write a book a year, go to yoga, and volunteer every week.
-Like, what?